 The older Batt had been wearing make up as a form of “passive confrontation” while Michaelides, who was similarly confrontational, played bassoon in the school orchestra before taking up bass guitar.
 They were to eventually change their names to the more aesthetically pleasing David Sylvian, Mick Karn and Steve Jansen.

-Adopting the moniker JAPAN, after a number of gigs in 1975, they recruited keyboardist Richard Barbieri and Hackney based guitarist Rob Dean to the line-up.
 Developing an aggressive funk laden glam rock sound with a straggly image not dissimilar to NEW YORK DOLLS, the band soon caught the attention of Simon Napier-Bell who had previously managed THE YARDBIRDS and JOHN’S CHILDREN featuring a pre-fame Marc Bolan.

 He saw Sylvian as “a cross between Mick Jagger and Brigitte Bardot” and offered him a solo management deal.
 Sylvian declined, but convinced he had a major star on his hands, Napier-Bell signed the whole group.

 In 1977, Napier-Bell entered JAPAN in a talent contest held by Ariola Hansa, the German label that had steered BONEY M to great success.
 The winners were the band who would become THE CURE, but JAPAN were also offered a recording contract despite coming second.